7vTr0x7/js/Namaste Js/promises/README.md

 what is promise?

-ans : promise is an object representing eventual completion of an async operation.
+ans : promise is an object that representing eventual completion of an async operation.